 \subsection{The dominant role of pions at low temperatures}

-Bearing in mind the effect of resonance masses on the thermodynamics, we expect that the pion mass likely plays the role of the effective mass at low temperatures.
-This has been noticed in \cite{satz2009}, where $c_s^2$ of hadron resonance gas is found to initially increase similarly to that of an ideal pion gas.
-At low $T$, the heavy masses are contributing minimally to the thermodynamics.
-The lightest Goldstone bosons, the pions, are dominant, as their massed are comparable with the temperature scale.
-This behavior is illustrated in Fig. \ref{fig:woutqs1}.
-The four thermodynamic quantities mentioned so far in this section, $p$, $\varepsilon$, $s$ and $c_v$ are given in dependence on $T$ for different constituents of the ideal gas described by Eq. (\ref{eq:lnz1}).
-The units are given in $\sqrt{\sigma}$, which is the square root of the string tension $\sqrt{\sigma}\simeq 420\,$MeV obtained on lattices with certain temporal extensions and extrapolated to the continuum limit.
-Here, we distinguish between pion gas and resonance gas.
-The pions themselves can be excluded and included in the resonance gas.
-It is apparent that the pion gas at low $T$ gives much higher thermodynamic quantities (solid curves) than that of the resonance gas (dotted curves), so that when including pions in the resonance gas, the values do not increase that much.
-Up to $T\sim 120-140\,$MeV, the resonances without pions gives thermodynamic quantities smaller than that of pions alone.
+Bearing in mind the effect of adding massive resonance on the thermodynamics, we can expect that at low temperatures the pions likely plays the role of the effective mass.
+This effect has been illustrated in Ref. \cite{satz2009}, where $c_s^2$ calculated in the HRG model is found to increase similarly to that of an ideal pion gas.
+At low $T$, the heavy masses of the hadron resonances are minimally contributing to the thermodynamics.
+At this $T$ scale, the lightest Goldstone bosons (pions) are dominant, as their masses are comparable to the $T$ scale, itself.
+This behavior is presented in Fig. \ref{fig:woutqs1}.
+In Fig. \ref{fig:pionshadrons1}, the thermodynamic quantities $s$ and $c_v$ are given in dependence on $T$ for different constituents, Eq. (\ref{eq:lnz1}).
+Here, we present another comparison.
+We distinguish between the contributions from pion and resonance gas.
+In other words, the pions replace all other resonances.
+They are excluded from the hadron resonance gas, on the other hand.
+It is apparent that at low $T$ the pion gas gives much higher thermodynamic quantities (solid curves) than that of the resonance gas (dotted curves), so that when including pions in the resonance gas, the values remain almost unchanged.
+Up to $T\sim 120-140\,$MeV, the hadron resonances without pions gives thermodynamic quantities smaller than that from pions alone.
 At higher $T$, the pions contributions are no longer dominant, so that the resonance gas with or without pions comes up with almost the same contribution.
 The results of $c_v$ show that the dominance region of the pion gas is relatively short.